We've come a long way in 150 years

 The YBS Group

 On 1st November 2011 N&P merged with Yorkshire Building Society, one of the largest Building Societies in the UK.
-Following the merger YBS Group retained the Norwich & Peterborough Building Society brand as a trading name and continue to offer a full range of financial products to new and existing customers.
+Following the merger YBS Group retained the Norwich & Peterborough Building Society brand as a trading name and continued to offer a full range of financial products to new and existing customers.

 YBS Group is comprised of Yorkshire Building Society, the trading names under which it operates (Chelsea Building Society, the Chelsea, Norwich & Peterborough Building Society, N&P and Egg) and its subsidiary companies.
 Collectively the group employs 4,100 staff throughout the UK and services 3.5 million members.